 Pruning the tree's roots encourages them to regenerate for stronger, faster growth and prevents the pot from becoming overwhelmed with roots.
 The best time to prune the roots is during the slower growing season in late fall or early spring.

 Lots of small, thin roots are ideal because they're able to soak up water and nutrients well.
-Use disinfected pruning shears to trim the large roots first.
+Use alcohol-wiped pruning shears to trim the large roots first.
 Trim roots from all around the tree, removing enough roots for the tree to fit well into the pot without being root-bound.
 Avoid removing more than two-thirds of the roots to minimize shock to the tree.
 Repot the tree in fresh soil and water thoroughly.

 Repot Your Bonsai